 Moray eels have proportionately small circular gills, located on posterior of the mouth and the moray is constantly opening and closing its mouth to facilitate sufficient water flow over its gills.
 In general the opening and closing of the mouth is not threatening behavior but one should not approach too closely.
 They will bite if threatened.
 We have only seen the Fimbriated Moray Eels on walls off Dar es Salaam at about 35 meters in depth.

 Morays secrete mucus over their scaleless skin, which in some species contains toxins.
-They have a thick skin and a large number of cells that secrete mucus epidermis.
+They have a thick skin and a large number of cells that secrete mucus in the epidermis.